Iskers/Assignment_1-Circuits/README.rst

     The Zen of Python
         >>> import this

-Because these where applyed some time into the development of this script, and the resource cost of refactoring one might find parts that do not adhere to these principles.
+Because these where applied some time into the development of this script, and the resource cost of refactoring one might find parts that do not adhere to these principles.

 some change